 At UVHS we believe that Science has something to offer every student.
 From a trainee chef to a nuclear physicist, a construction apprentice to a cancer researcher, everyone needs some level of relevant science understanding.
-The GCSE Science options that are available to students have changed again under the direction of the DfE and Ofqual and we hope to offer Key Stage 4 (KS4) qualifications, to suit students of all abilities and all aspirations.
-Students will have started covering key concepts during Year 9 to prepare them for the step to GCSE.
+The GCSE Science options that are available to students have changed in the last few years under the direction of the DfE and Ofqual.
+We offer Key Stage 4 qualifications, to suit students of all abilities and all aspirations.

+Students will have started covering key concepts during Year 9 to prepare them for the step up to GCSE and some students opted for extra science to help with this transition.
 All Science courses will cover aspects of Biology, Chemistry and Physics.
 The new style GCSEs are being 100% examined, there are no coursework elements.
 All of the written GCSE exams for Science will be at the end of Year 11.
-The A to G grades will be replaced by 9 to 1.
-There are two pathways available to students in Science.
+The A to G grades have been replaced by 9 to 1.
+There are two pathways available to students in Science depending on their future aspirations and current progress in Year 9.